 Moreover, avoiding food items rich in lactose such as milk is also going to help in controlling any cases of yeast overgrowth in the digestive tract much more effectively, and prevent instances of Candida in stool.

 Thus, it is quite apparent that there are a number of ways to prevent and treat all instances of yeast overgrowth in the digestive tract.
-The presence of Candida in stool is the direct result of such an overgrowth, and this is a visual cue for you to detect candida promptly.
-You may want to consider checking your stool in a lab-based diagnostic test to confirm that you have an overgrowth of this fungus in your stool.
+The presence of Candida stool is the direct result of such an overgrowth, and this is a visual cue for you to detect candida promptly.
+You may want to consider checking your stool in a lab-based diagnostic test to confirm that you have an overgrowth of Candida poop.

 Candida species in stool – 2006 – by Jobst D, Kraft K (Pubmed)

 Diarrhoea Caused By Candida – by JamesG.
 Kane, JaneH.
 Chretien, VincentF.
 Garagusi (The Lancet)

 Faecal Candida and Diarrhoea – Prof. Forbes – Bmj.com – 2000